Now is the Best Time to Prepare for the Next Economic Downturn

 When the opportunity to acquire a practice opened in Clarendon, Ellis seized it.
 He started with an animal clinic and gradually expanded to include a supply store and kennel.
 The Clarendon Veterinary Hospital now consists of five fulltime and one part time employees, not counting Robin who handles the bookkeeping and the kids.

-One important ingredient in the Ellis family’s fiscal turnaround has been the financial advice and planning assistance he has received from his Bank On Yourself advisors, Grant Thompson and Chris Thurman, whose Amarillo-based Thompson & Thurman specializes in financial solutions for families and small businesses.
+One important ingredient in the Ellis family’s fiscal turnaround has been the financial advice and planning assistance he has received from his Professionals, Grant Thompson and Chris Thurman, whose Amarillo-based Thompson & Thurman specializes in financial solutions for families and small businesses.

 At Robin’s insistence, Ellis very reluctantly drove to Amarillo the first time to meet with Thompson and Thurman.
 “I was very, very skeptical,” he remembers.
 “I don’t like salesmen at all.”

 In fact, Ellis prayed seeking guidance and the clarity to better understand the investment strategy that Thompson and Thurman proposed.
 In the end, he says gratefully, “it made perfect sense.”